sclasen/akka-zk-cluster-seed/readme.md

 ---

-Add the folowing dependency to your project. `akka-zk-cluster-seed` is built with akka dependcies marked as provided, so it should work with a reasonable range of akka versions configured in your build.sbt/
+Add the folowing dependency to your project. `akka-zk-cluster-seed` is built with akka dependcies marked as provided, so it should work with a reasonable range of akka versions configured in your build.sbt.

 ```scala
 libraryDependencies += "com.sclasen" %% "akka-zk-cluster-seed" % "0.0.1"